This entry is divided into the following sections:

 Maryland courts generally do not have local rules, but see Local Rules and Differentiated Case Management (DCM) Plans, below.

-Maryland statues relating to the court system are published in the "Maryland Courts and Judicial Proceedings" article of the Maryland Code (further discussed in the entry for "Maryland - Legislative Branch").
+Maryland statutes relating to the court system are published in the "Maryland Courts and Judicial Proceedings" article of the Maryland Code (further discussed in the entry for "Maryland - Legislative Branch").

 The Small Claims court generally follows the District Court Rules in Title 3 of the Maryland Rules ("Civil Procedure - District Court"), with just a few changes found at section 3-701.
 The jurisdictional requirements (i.e., the maximum dollar amount) for small claims cases is found in section 4-405 of the Courts and Judicial Proceedings article of the Maryland Code.
 The rule allowing an officer or other non-lawyer to represent a corporation and or other business entity in small claims court is found in section 10-206(b)(4) of the Business Occupation and Professions article.